cobraa9/Network_Scanner_1.0.0/README.md

 1. **Device Discovery:** Uses ARP requests to detect active devices on the network. 🖥️📡🔍
 2. **Port Scanning:** Uses TCP SYN scans to identify open ports. 🔌🔎
-3. **Service Detection:** Uses Nmap integration to identify running services. 🛠️🔍📡
+3. **Service Detection:** Uses Nmap integration to identify running services. 🔍📡
-4. **Vulnerability Detection:** Cross-references detected services with a known vulnerability database. 🔥📊
+4. **Vulnerability Detection:** Cross-references detected services with a known vulnerability database. 🔥
 5. **Report Generation:** Outputs findings in a structured format. 📜📂

-## Disclaimer ⚠️📜
+## Disclaimer ⚠️

 This tool is intended for **educational and ethical** purposes only.
-Unauthorized scanning of networks that you do not own or have permission to scan is illegal and punishable by law. 🚨❌⚖️
+While port scanning itself isn't always illegal,but unauthorized scanning of networks that you do not own or have permission to scan is illegal and punishable by law. 🚨❌⚖️

 ## Contribution 🔧🤝
 It was my first project as a complete beginner in penetration Testing, and i know that this tiny project needs a lot of improvemnets.